Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Shashi Ranjan

-Morning sir.
+Good morning, sir.
 Thank you for the opportunity and congratulation on good set of numbers.
-The first question is can you get me the status on the middle bank that we were planning?
+The first question is can you get me the status on the metal bank that we were planning?

 S. V. S. Narayana Murty